microsoft/app-camp/docs/aad/Monetization.md

 document.body.insertBefore(panel, document.body.firstChild);
 ~~~

+!!! note
-> 📃 **NOTE:** There are many ways to make the license check more robust, such as checking it on every web service call and caching this on the server side to avoid excessive calls to the licensing server.
+    There are many ways to make the license check more robust, such as checking it on every web service call and caching this on the server side to avoid excessive calls to the licensing server.
 However this is just a lab so we wanted to keep it simple.

 ## Exercise 3: Grant consent to the licensing API